MON-FRI: 9:00 AM – 6:00 PM

 Place Lights Just Outside the Sofa Edges

-Instead of placing lights directly behind seating, position them slightly outside the edges of the sofa.
-This frames the seating area and defines it as a zone within the room.
+Rather than placing lights directly behind seating, position them slightly outside the edges of the sofa.
+This frames the seating area and defines it as a distinct zone within the room.

 It works because it creates boundaries without adding physical barriers.
-The lighting subtly signals where the seating area begins and ends.
+The lighting subtly signals where the seating area begins and ends, which is especially useful in open-plan layouts where zones can feel undefined.

-The Ivar glowdrop wireless wall lights are effective in this setup, offering a softer glow that complements relaxed environments
+The Ivar glowdrop wireless wall lights suit this setup well, offering a softer glow that complements relaxed environments.

 Layer with Existing Lighting